harvester/docs/versioned_docs/version-v1.0/rancher/node/rke1-cluster.md

 ---
 sidebar_position: 2
 sidebar_label: Creating an RKE1 Kubernetes Cluster
-title: ""
+title: "Creating an RKE1 Kubernetes Cluster"
 ---

-# Creating an RKE1 Kubernetes Cluster

 You can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher `v2.6.3+` with the built-in Harvester node driver.